 I also think the level of commission that was being paid to Caledonian was anomalous, given what limited service Caledonian said to Options it was providing.
 I think this should have given Options cause for concern.
-In Mr M's case, the initial commission would have been around £5,700, being 7% of his invested pension fund.
-There was also a further fee payable to Caledonian of £1,000.
-So that's just over £6,700 for what was an apparently non-advised introduction.
+In Mr G's case, the initial commission would have been around 7% of his invested pension fund.
+There wil also have been a further fee payable to Caledonian.
+So that's a large proportion of his pension for what was an apparently non-advised introduction.

-It isn't clear, from the evidence I have seen, that Mr M was made aware of the level of this commission at the time.
+It isn't clear, from the evidence I have seen, that Mr G was made aware of the level of this commission at the time.
 I think Options would have been privy to the details of this commission at the time, and would have known about similar levels of commission on other applications it dealt with.